eparadis/cpu_foo/exec_model.md

 The Exception vector address (EVA) can only be set when P is set.

 ## Instructions valid ONLY when P is set
-- `SPMW yy` - set priviledged memory window upper bound to 256 byte segment number _yy_
+- `SPMW xxxx` - set priviledged memory window upper bound
 - `SEVA xxxx` - set exception vector address
 - `JEX xxxx` - jump if exception flag set
 - `JCPF xxxx` - jump and clear P flag